Actually, College Is Not Worth the Cost 2021

 With the ridiculously high cost of tuition, it makes sense for students to make every credit hour count.
 That means each student is incentivized to choose courses that will have a good return on investment.
 Those courses would fulfill a graduation requirement, or would look good on a transcript.

 This kind of incentive rules out taking random courses for the fun of learning.
-And the thing with education, and with life, is that you have some idea of what classes or teachers you may like, but you don’t know the whole story.
+And though you have some idea of what classes or teachers you may like, but you don’t know the whole story.
 Most people have a tale of serendipity – being at the right place at the right time, finding something new.
 College doesn’t allow that.
 You aren’t taking Portuguese, or calligraphy, or basket weaving for fun at $55k a year.
 And that’s a shame, because if you took a cheaper online course, of course you would.

 So you’re not expanding your mind in terms of new ideas, new courses.
 Colleges don’t give a lot of education in being outdoors or the natural world.
 During COVID, UC-Berkeley even prohibited students from leaving their dorm room – even for exercise – and that’s only a good education in totalitarianism.
 Professors often have no real world experience to impart to their students.
 Most colleges are self-sorting so you are unlikely to meet very diverse students in college in terms of socioeconomic status, political beliefs, race, etc. To me, this is not a recipe for a good education.